urgood2/TranslatorWebsite/content/etabs_postprocessor.md

   parent = "products"
 +++

-# ETABS Post-Processor

-Program that allows working with ETABS databases through a high-level graphical interface.
+#### Program that allows working with ETABS databases through a high-level graphical interface.
 This program allows:

 - Quickly verify the structural “health” of the building
 - Check forces in elements